 metered tapes) and mailing label or the entries will not be returned.

-- While following the Poster Contest Rules and Guidelines, instruct your students to depict artistic drawings of their encounters in nature and arrange for a local competition at your school.
+- While following the Poster Contest Rules and Guidelines, instruct your students to design their own Georgia wildlife license plates, and arrange for a local competition at your school.

 - Each entry should depict at least one native nongame plant and/or animal of Georgia.
-Entries that include identifiable native nongame plants AND animals are ranked higher.
 Please include the Artwork Description information on the Poster Contest Entry Form.
 This demonstrates to the judges the student researched their subject.